RicardoVeronica/docker-hub-express.js/README.md

 # docker-hub-express.js
-Express.js and and mysql in one image
+Express.js and mysql in one image